create3000/x_ite/docs/_posts/components/Geometry3D/IndexedFaceSet.md

 #### Hints

 - If *texCoordIndex* array is not provided, then [TextureCoordinate](/x_ite/components/texturing/texturecoordinate/) values are indexed according to the coordIndex field.
+Omitting duplicative *texCoordIndex* fields can reduce file size.
-- Use a tool!
+- Use an authoring tool!

 ### MFInt32 [ ] **normalIndex** [ ] <small>[0,∞) or -1</small>